openego/ding0/doc/calculation.rst

 the string values "inductive" or "capacitive" to describe the behaviour of the different assets better.
 The sign convention for different parts of ding0 are handled internally.
+By default, generators are assumed to behave capacitively, while loads are assumed to behave inductively.